ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 sudo sed -i 's/SystemdCgroup = false/SystemdCgroup = true/' /etc/containerd/config.toml
 ```

 If you don't want to specify the endpoint every time you use the command `crictl`, you can create the file `/etc/crictl.yaml` by specifying the endpoint.
-If you don't do that, you'll have to enter the endpoint each time like this `crictl --runtime-endpoint unix:///run/containerd/containerd.sock ...`
+If you don't create the file, you'll have to enter the endpoint each time like this: `crictl --runtime-endpoint unix:///run/containerd/containerd.sock ...`
 ```sh
 cat <<EOF | sudo tee /etc/crictl.yaml
 runtime-endpoint: unix:///var/run/containerd/containerd.sock